Diplang/Dip/README.md

 # Thanks!

-Thanks to Robert Nystrom for his great book [Crafting Interpreters](https://craftinginterpreters.com/), [CodePulse] (https://www.youtube.com/channel/UCUVahoidFA7F3Asfvamrm7w) for his tutorials, and Daniel Holden for his book [Build your own lisp](http://www.buildyourownlisp.com/)!
+Thanks to Robert Nystrom for his great book [Crafting Interpreters](https://craftinginterpreters.com/), [CodePulse](https://www.youtube.com/channel/UCUVahoidFA7F3Asfvamrm7w) for his video tutorials, and Daniel Holden for his book [Build your own lisp](http://www.buildyourownlisp.com/), all of which helped a lot in the making of Dip!